San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Highlights: 24-hour drum parade, traditional costumes

-The city's most distinctive festival sees hundreds of drummers in traditional chef and soldier costumes parading through the streets for 24 hours.
+The city's most distinctive festival sees hundreds of drummers in traditional chef and soldier costumes parading through the streets for 24 hours straight, starting at midnight.
 The celebration commemorates the 1813 siege and the city's rebirth.
-Visitors can watch, but participation is by invitation through local clubs.

 Jazzaldia (July)